The Juniper Tree (fairy tale): Reincarnation

 "In fairy tales the cycle of human life is intimately related to the cycle of nature."

-Particularly seen in the Grimm Brother's "The Juniper Tree," reincarnation plays a major role in the tale.
+Particularly seen in the Grimm Brother's "The Juniper Tree", reincarnation plays a major role in the tale.
 The audience first sees reincarnation when the first wife asks to be buried under the juniper tree.
-Although the mother never truly comes back to life, her spirit appears to have supernatural influence over the juniper tree, which allows her son to be physically reincarnated, as a bird and as his originally physical form, at the end of the story.
+Although the mother never truly comes back to life, her spirit appears to have supernatural influence over the juniper tree, which allows her son to be physically reincarnated, as a bird and as his original physical form, at the end of the story.

 Theory of Grimm

 Each Grimm tale follows a predetermined and categorical format.
 Every tale is based on the idea that each character is born with fault.
-For example, if a child is “loved by his parents, he is hated by a brother or sister.”
-Another example could include a child “surrounded by affection.”
-Using the Grimm theory, the child then must be “pursued by an offense committed prior to his birth, generally by one of his family.”
-It is this format that pushes a "coming of character moment" where the main character (in order to survive) “set[s] out on a road strew with pitfalls, pursued by an evil willpower, as if distance itself could not take him away from the fatality of [his or her] family."
+For example, if a child is "loved by his parents, he is hated by a brother or sister."
+Another example could include a child "surrounded by affection."
+Using the Grimm theory, the child then must be "pursued by an offense committed prior to his birth, generally by one of his family."
+It is this format that pushes a "coming of character moment" where the main character (in order to survive) "set[s] out on a road strew with pitfalls, pursued by an evil willpower, as if distance itself could not take him away from the fatality of [the character’s] family."

 Transformative bodies in Grimm

 Continuous throughout each of the Grimm tales are the reappearance of transformative bodies.
 Critic Jeana Jorgensen, argues that there is a connection between the physical transformation of characters and their genders.
 Drawing a connection between beauty ideals consistently being a major factor in female character development to Grimm, while transformations playing a significant role in the development of mostly male characters.
 She concludes that female characters are usually described with a focus on their physical attributes such as small, petite, wicked, beautiful, and ugly compared to the adjectives used in male transformations that overall relate strictly to age and size.
-Specifically, in The Juniper Tree, Jorgensen uses Miriam's depiction of sorrow as a representation of the fact that in several of Grimm's tales "suffering is written on women’s bodies in a way that naturalizes their pain and almost leads us to expect women to cry in fairy tales."
+Specifically, in "The Juniper Tree", Jorgensen uses Miriam's depiction of sorrow as a representation of the fact that in several of Grimm's tales "suffering is written on women’s bodies in a way that naturalizes their pain and almost leads us to expect women to cry in fairy tales."